Taxation of Employee Stock Options

 Nonstatutory Stock Options

-Nonstatutory stock options (aka nonqualified stock options) are subject to less favorable tax treatment under IRC §83, and, under certain circumstances, can be considered nonqualified deferred compensation subject to Section 409A if the exercise price is less than the underlying stock value when the option is granted.
+Nonstatutory stock options (aka nonqualified stock options, NQSOs), are subject to less favorable tax treatment under IRC §83, and, under certain circumstances, can be considered nonqualified deferred compensation subject to Section 409A if the exercise price is less than the underlying stock value when the option is granted.
+NQSOs incur taxes twice: when the option is exercised and when the stock is sold.

-If the stock option has a readily ascertainable fair market value, then:
+To summarize with more details, if the stock option has a readily ascertainable FMV, then:

 Ordinary Wage Income